 If the main or the joint applicant can answer Yes to one of the following statements, a local connection to the Homefinder Somerset area can probably be established:

-Resided in the Homefinder Somerset area for six out of the last twelve months, or three out of the last five years.
+Resided in the Homefinder Somerset area for the last 2 years, or 3 out of the last 5 years.

 Work in the Homefinder Somerset area and the work is permanent, with a minimum of a 16 hour contract per week which has been in place for the previous 6 months and without a break in the period of employment for more than three months.